 Students participate in an analysis of methods and materials used in contemporary science programs, with a focus on the Delaware Content Standards for science.
 Emphasis is on process skills, concepts, schema, attitudes, and values of science.
 The content portion includes life and environment, earth and space, and physical science.
 Students observe science classes and develop lessons for teaching science.
 Each student is required to prepare a project that includes designing, delivering, and evaluating science lessons for young children.
-Six hours of clinical observation and analysis of the teaching of science are required.
-Prerequisites: MEE 7603, a minimum of three credit hours in science with a "C" or better and passing scores on all sections of PRAXIS (Math, Reading, and Writing) and, for students entering the program fall 2007 and beyond, passing scores on the appropriate PRAXIS II
+Prerequisites: MEE 7603, a minimum of three credit hours in science with a "C" or better.
+Students must pass (using Delaware minimum score requirements) all sections of the PRAXIS I: Reading, Mathematics and Writing (or relevant exemption test) and the appropriate PRAXIS II test(s) prior to registration for the first methods course.
+Students should designate Wilmington University as a score recipient at the time tests are taken, and also provide a paper copy of the ETS score report that includes all scores and sub-scores.
+COMPLETE score reports must be received in the College of Education main office (Peoples Building, New Castle) prior to registering for any methods course.

-Practicum I
+MEE 7996 Practicum I

 This course introduces the beginning teacher preparation student to essential content and pedagogical knowledge related to components of professional practice.
 Practicum I provides the teacher preparation student with opportunities to observe, describe, interpret, and understand the classroom environment and to reflect on the personal and professional attributes required for success in teaching.
 The course requires a minimum of 35 contact hours of supervised clinical experience in an approved setting, 21 hours of supporting seminars, and a professional journal.
 The three Practicum and student teaching placements must be in different school settings.
+A reflective set of learning activities, focusing on the Delaware Professional Teaching Standards is completed for Practicum II.
 Prerequisites: valid T.B. clearance

-Practicum II
+MEE 7997 Practicum II